-But don’t stop there.
-You can also place that dead link into a link explorer like Ahrefs, Open Site Explorer, or Majestic SEO.
+But don’t stop with your Wikipedia link!
+You can also place that dead link into a link explorer like Ahrefs or Majestic SEO.
 Find all the pages that used to link to the same resource, and reach out to them.

 2. Look for link opportunities with topic pages